takeoutfm/takeout/doc/setup.md

 ## Overview

-This setup assumes the use of a UNIX system such as Linux.
-Takeout is written in Go, so most systems will work just fine.
+This setup assumes a Linux system is being used.
+Takeout is written in Go, so most other systems will also work fine.
 Please adjust commands below as needed.
 You can setup on a virtual private server (VPS) in the cloud such as EC2, GCE, Digital Ocean, Linode, or use your spiffy computer at home.

-You need to have media stored in an S3 bucket somewhere.
+For cloud storage, you need to have media stored in an S3 bucket somewhere.
 Some common services are AWS S3, Wasabi, Backblaze, and Minio.
 And if you're using that spiffy home computer, you can also install Minio at home and make your local media available via S3 to your home network.

-The other bucket services cost money, however you have the added benefit of having your media securely available wherever you go.
+Takeout can also access local media files without needing S3.
+This may be your best option for home media access.
+Using S3 in the cloud is recommended if you want to have your media securely available wherever you go.

-General VPS requirements:
-* Network - monthly 8GB in / 300MB out (depends on usage)
-* Storage - 500MB for databases and search index
-* CPU - Shared CPU with 1 core, 1GB RAM
-* RAM - The Takeout server needs around 1MB of RAM

-A recommended cloud setup would be:
-* Linode (Nanode 1GB $5/mo) for running Takeout
-* Wasabi ($5.99 TB/mo) for S3 media

-Remember that Takeout indirectly streams media and redirects clients/apps to the S3 bucket using pre-signed time-based URLs for streaming.
-Any media streaming network costs are only related to the S3 bucket provider and not the VPS.

-Please see [bucket.md](bucket.md) for further details on how you should organize your media in S3. [rclone](https://rclone.org) is an excellent tool to manage S3 buckets from the command line.
+Please see [bucket.md](bucket.md) for further details on how you should organize your media is S3 or locally. [rclone](https://rclone.org) is an excellent tool to manage S3 buckets from the command line.
 Once that's all done, proceed with the steps below.

 ## Steps

 Download and install Go from [https://go.dev/](https://go.dev/) as needed.
 Run the following command to ensure Go is correctly installed.
-You should have Go 1.18 or higher.
+You should have Go 1.22 or higher.

 ```console
 $ go version
 ```

 Download and build the Takeout server from Github.
-Precompiled versions may be available at a later time.
-Check the [Takeout Releases Page](https://github.com/takeoutfm/takeout/releases).

 ```console
 $ go install github.com/takeoutfm/takeout/cmd/takeout@latest